-In Hungary, medical care is good, dental care is great.
-With the rise of cross-border medical treatment happening in many places in the world, Hungary has jumped on the trend with both feet.
+In Hungary, medical care is good; dental care is excellent.
+With the rise of cross-border medical treatment happening in many places globally, Hungary has jumped on the trend with both feet.
 Many residents of the UK and Ireland come here to have dental work done or to receive good medical care at a discount.
 In addition to standard dental care over the years, I had to have dental implants a few years ago.
-In the US, I would have had to pay several thousand dollars; in Budapest, the charge for two implants was just over $1,000.
+I would have had to pay several thousand dollars in the US; in Budapest, the charge for two implants was just over $1,000.

 Getting a cleaning and check-up at the dentist is around $80; getting a set of x-rays is about that much again.

 Two people can usually have a good cloth-napkin dinner with wine for around $50.
 If you eat at more humble places, a soup will be a dollar or two and main dishes range from $3 to $7.
 When you shop in the market, prices are at the low end for Europe.
 You can get rolls for 10-25 cents each or a huge baguette for a dollar or less.
 Get 100 grams (around 1/5 of a pound) of good cheese for a dollar, 100 grams of good local sausage for $2, and a jar of pickled veggies for another dollar or so.

 For a buck or less, you can generally buy 100 grams of any of the following items in the market: raisins, peanuts, sunflower seeds, banana chips, or dried apricots.
 Or you can get a kilo of seasonal fruit or peppers, cabbage, potatoes, radishes, or carrots.
 A big bunch of white asparagus runs about a dollar.
 How much do you pay for that in your local Albertsons or Safeway?
 A family of four would probably spend $120-$160 a week on groceries, not including wine; in Australia that would easily be $300 or $400.